How to write a CV that stands out in the engineering and manufacturing world

 Job title – Company – Dates

-1–2 lines describing the company/product.
+1–2 lines describing what the company builds or delivers.

 Then 4–6 bullet points focused on outcomes: